elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 Initially this is only done to translate MICRO SIGN `µ` to Greek lowercase mu, `μ`.

-This is not a modification of UTS39 clauses C1 (General Security Profile) or C2 (Confusability Detection); however it is a documented modification of C3, 'Mixed-Script detection'.
+This is not a modification of UTS39 clauses C1 (General Security Profile) or C2 (Confusability Detection); however, it is a documented modification of C3, 'Mixed-Script detection'.

 Mixed-script detection is modified by these normalizations to the extent that the normalized codepoint is given the union of scriptsets from both characters.